This article is part of the “Happiness Series.” Click here to learn more.

 Your relationship to money says a great deal about your character and your values.
 Do you live with lack mentality, always feeling like you don’t have enough no matter how much you have?
 Do you catastrophize, fearing that one day you could lose everything despite having plenty in the present moment?
 Or do you believe money is dirty and therefore choose to live a more modest, bohemian existence?
 Was money used as a form of control in your family, thereby leaving a bad taste in your mouth?
 The answers to these questions comprise some of your money-related values.

 Especially if you didn’t grow up with a lot of money, having money may mean success (“you’ve made it”).
 It may mean security, buffering you against the hardships life may bring your way.
 Money may represent luxury – the ability to indulge, enjoy life, buy nice things, and invest in meaningful experiences.
 It may also represent ease.
-Ease is the ability to buy oneself more time, outsource the things you don’t want to do.
+Ease is the ability to buy oneself more time or outsource the things you don’t want to do.
 Having money may give you the capacity to be charitable with your resources and generous with those around you.

 Whatever money means to you, it usually brings freedom.
 However, with freedom comes responsibility.
 If you over-indulge, spend recklessly, or continuously live above your means, your resources and freedoms will likely dwindle.
 Moreover, if there are no parameters on your spending, you may fall prey to taking what you have for granted.
 Which leads to the dangerous mentality of entitlement.